An energy-capacity inequality for Legendrian submanifolds: Usher's trick in the symplectization

 \section{Usher's trick in the symplectization}

 In this section we fix a contact manifold $(Y,\alpha)$ with a contact form $\alpha$.
 When speaking about the symplectization we will thus always refer to the identification $(\R \times Y,d(e^r\alpha))$.
+In order to make the distinction between a Hamiltonian on $\R \times Y$ and a contact Hamiltonian on $Y,$ in this section we use the superscript ``$\alpha$,'' i.e.~$H^\alpha_t \colon Y \to \R,$ in the case of a contact Hamiltonian.

-The contact Hamiltonian $H_t \colon Y \to \R$ has a lift $e^r H_t \colon \R \times Y \to \R$ to the symplectization which in general, of course, is unbounded.
-In order to produce a Hamiltonian that we can measure, it will be necessary to cut it off using a smooth bump function.
+The contact Hamiltonian $ H_t^\alpha \colon Y \to \R$ has a lift $e^r H_t^\alpha \colon \R \times Y \to \R$ to the symplectization which, of course, is unbounded unless $H_t^\alpha\equiv 0.$ In order to produce a Hamiltonian that is possible to measure, it will be necessary to cut it off using a smooth bump function.
 Obviously, this must be done in a way which preserves the Hamiltonian diffeomorphism in some significant subset.
 In order to perform the cut-off in an efficient manner we will need to use the so-called Usher's trick, which made its first appearance in the proof of \cite[Theorem 1.3]{ObservationsHofer} due to Usher.

 That this trick is very useful also for contact Hamiltonians was observed by Shelukhin in \cite{HoferContactomorphism}; see Lemma \ref{lma:usher}.
-Here we follow his construction in order to prove the following result. \begin{prp} Assume that we are given an indefinite contact Hamiltonian $H_t$ and any number $\delta>0$.
-Let $A \ge 0$ be as in (\ref{eq:norms}).
+Here we follow his construction when proving the following result. \begin{prp} Assume that we are given an indefinite contact Hamiltonian $ H_t^\alpha$ and any number $\delta>0.$ Let { {$A,B\ge 0$}} be as in (\ref{eq:norms}).
 Then there exists a compactly supported Hamiltonian $G_t \colon \R \times Y \to \R$ for which

 and whose Hofer norm satisfies the bound